 DISCOVERY CANYON

 Featuring tube slides, a beach and a golf course (unrelated, but still fun), Discovery Canyon is the perfect place to escape the sun.
-Located in Red Deer, this totally FREE destination is definitely worth checking out – unless you’re not a fan of crowds.
+Located in Red Deer, this FREE destination is definitely worth checking out – unless you’re not a fan of crowds.
 This one gets pretty busy, friends!

 Where: 3800 River Bend Drive Red Deer County, Alberta